Experience Travel Group

 January – March

-With the west coast basking in sunshine, it’s a fantastic time to visit Langkawi, Penang, Kuala Lumpur, Malacca and the Cameron highlands.
-On the east coast, however, the rainy season ensues so is best avoided.
+With the West Coast basking in sunshine, it’s a fantastic time to visit Langkawi, Penang, Kuala Lumpur, Malacca and the Cameron highlands.
+On the East Coast, however, the rainy season ensues so it is best to avoid this area.

 April

-In April, weather in Malaysia is good across the country.
-The west and east coasts both enjoy lovely weather.
+In April, the weather in Malaysia is pleasant across the country.
+The west and east coasts both enjoy sunny, dry days.
 The cultural centres of Kuala Lumpur, Cameron Highlands and Penang might have a few odd showers but not enough to affect your trip; they might even be a welcome relief from the humidity.

 May – August